ArpitSingh4010/OriginX-Shield-Parametric-Protection-for-Delivery-Partners/README.md

 This approach significantly reduces the chances of fraudulent claims and ensures system reliability.

+### Platform Dependency Handling

+While delivery platform APIs (Swiggy/Zomato) improve verification accuracy, the system is designed to remain functional even without them.

+In cases where API access is unavailable or delayed, fallback validation using behavioural signals such as movement patterns, recent activity, and location consistency is used to ensure continuity.

 **10. Platform Choice**

 We are developing a web-based platform for this project.